Last Updated on

 Another great feature that comes with the GS414B Guitar Stand is the auto grip system that ensures that any instrument (up to 33 pounds in weight) will be secure on the stand.

-If you’re a musician who is constantly on the go and needs a stand that will keep your instruments nice and secure, the Fender Multi Folding 5 Guitar Stand is totally collapsible, making it perfect for transportation.
+If you’re a musician who is constantly on the go and needs a stand that will keep your musical instrument nice and secure, the Fender Multi Folding 5 Guitar Stand is totally collapsible, making it perfect for transportation.

 Fender really made sure to create a stand that can withstand some abuse, making it a great piece to have along with you while traveling in a band.
-This stand has a street value of $60 (check this listing for the latest live prices) and comes with padded foam resting points to protect your instruments while they are in temporary storage.
+This stand has a street value of $60 (check this listing for the latest live prices) and comes with foam padding.
+This soft foam will protect your stringed instruments from unwanted scratches while they are in temporary storage.

-This guitar hanger securely attaches to your wall to keep your guitar secured and safely out of the way; the yoke freely pivots to adjust to any guitar’s headstock and can be adjust to different neck sizes, so this virtually works for any guitar.
+This guitar hanger securely attaches to your wall to keep your stringed intrument secured and safely out of the way; the yoke freely pivots to adjust to any guitar’s headstock and can be adjusted to different neck sizes, so this virtually works for any guitar.

-The biggest complaints that I have about this guitar stand is that it must be installed in a fixed location and the hanging style isn’t ideal for everyone.
+The biggest complaint that I have about this hanger is that it must be installed in a fixed location and the hanging style isn’t ideal for everyone.
 These aren’t really much use on stage, so if you plan on traveling with your guitar a lot, this isn’t the right stand for you.

 The On Stage XCG4 Classic Guitar Stand is the cheapest guitar stand in this list, with a street value of $10.99.
 This is a small, yet incredibly sturdy stand that will protect your guitar when you’re not using it.

-There is a velveteen rubber bottom that’s completely removable at the bottom of the stand in order to hold the body of your instrument; there is also a cradle on the neck that has a security strap that’s also removable.
+There is a velveteen rubber padding that’s completely removable at the bottom of the stand in order to hold the body of your instrument.
+Besides the rubber feet, there is also a cradle on the neck that has a security strap that’s also removable.

-Another great perk that comes with the stand is that it can be adjusted for height differences, which means that it’s a great option for any guitar! (check this listing for the latest live prices)
+Another great perk that comes with this classical guitars stand is that it can be adjusted for height differences, which means that it’s a great option for any guitar! (check this listing for the latest live prices)

 If you happen to be a musician who doesn’t travel around with your instruments, but you have a collection of guitars, the Pro File Wall Mounted Guitar Hanger can hold your banjos, bass guitars, electric guitars, and acoustic guitars.

-If you have children, pets, a small amount of floor space, or you’re just clumsy, the Pro File Wall Mounted Guitar Hanger can keep your instruments safe from damage! (check this listing for the latest live prices)
+If you have children, pets, a small amount of floor space, or you’re just clumsy, the Pro File Wall Mounted Guitar Hanger can keep your musical instrument safe from damage! (check this listing for the latest live prices)

 The Gearlux guitar stand case is something that you would see on the road from a set of professional musicians; this stand case is lined with velour and provides more than just some coverage for your instrument.